 NFL Targets a Specific Team and Fan Base for Harm: Case of the Oakland/Las Vegas Raiders

 Argument #1 – The 2009 – 2022 Penalty Detriment-Benefit Spread and Raider Seven Decade Penalty History

-As one may observe in Exhibit 1a to the right, the NFL’s Oakland/Las Vegas Raiders have consistently been the most heavily penalized-per-play team by far, over the last seven decades of NFL operations.
+As one may observe in Exhibit 1a to the right, the NFL’s Oakland/Las Vegas Raiders have consistently been the most heavily penalized-per-play team by far, over the last three (seven in actuality) decades of NFL operations.
 Year after year they are flagged more than any other team, while in contrast their opponents are flagged in the bottom quartile of teams each week.
 For a while, this was an amusing shtick concerning the bad-guy aura the Raiders carried 40 or 50 years ago.
 But when one examines the statistics, and the types of penalties involved – consistent through seven decades, multiple dozens of various level coaches who were not as highly penalized elsewhere in their careers, two owners and 10 varieties of front offices – the idea that this team gets penalized, ‘because they are undisciplined’, or ‘have rowdy/nasty fans’, or just ‘are supposed to be flagged more’ begins to fall flat under the evidence.

 Of course it is also no surprise that the Raiders hold the record for the most penalties in a single game as well, 23 penalties and 200 yards penalized.2 To wit, the curve which is created by the flow of these blue bars in Exhibit 1a above is a very familiar curve inside systems theory.
 It is called a ‘Human-S’ bias detection curve, and relates to any system measure which is an outcome of human perception or performance.
 What is key to me as a human-systems professional is that 31 of 32 teams in this chart fall nicely on an expected Human-S ranking distribution.
 Only one team does not.
 This team on the right hand side of the chart is being dealt with by means of an organizational bias.3